 We recommend that you have a good intake of nutritious fruits and veggies and avoid processed sugary and less healthy foods.

 We know that Weighted blankets can help reduce anxiety.
 They can help people who may not consider themselves anxious, yet still suffer from insomnia or sleep disturbances: A weighted blanket might provide just enough physiological calm that it helps them relax to fall asleep.

 The weighted blanket I suggest is from “Hush Blankets”

 We know that exercise is important but you don’t have to go to a gym to get the benefits.

 It will help stimulate the release of neurotransmitters in the brain that bring on positive feelings.

-We highly suggest that when you’re feeling blue, down, stressed or anxious that you move through those feelings.
+We highly suggest that when you’re feeling blue, down, stressed or anxious that you move through those feelings and move your body.

 Changing your physiology with movement can change your mood

 You don’t have to have good dance moves… trust us!

 5 | Make a healthy meal once a week or consider a supplement